everton-tenorio/everton-tenorio/README.md

 This is a selection of projects from my portfolio.
-I specialize in tasks that involve web scraping, data analysis, security, with Python as my flagship language.
+I specialize in tasks that involve web scraping, data analysis, devops and security, with Python as my flagship language.

+👨🏽‍💻 Coding in Python and Javascript
+📈 ⚽ Data Analysis in Football
+🛡️ DevSecOps

 <!--- <p align="left">
   <--<a href="mailto:,@gmail.com" alt="Gmail">